Day 1: Saturday 13th March 2021 – A Happy Accident

 When I attempt the A chord, it obviously sounds wrong because the guitar is an upside-down right-handed guitar.
 But it’s cool because I’m not trying to play music.
 I’m just trying to better understand how it feels to play the A chord from the perspective of the complete beginner with big fingers.

 WOW!
 I’m absolutely astounded by how difficult the A chord feels to play.
 The old-school way of playing it feels squishy and my fingers struggle to fit into the small frets.
 The new-school way feels like I’m tying my fingers up in a knot.

 Fascinated by this initial experience, I decided to try some of the other chords.

 They all feel excruciatingly difficult!
-The C chord, literally impossible.
+The C chord feels literally impossible to play.
 Barre chords, another planet.
-It’s a really weird feeling considering playing the same chords right handed feels as easy as writing my name.
+It’s a really weird feeling considering playing the same chords right-handed is as easy as writing my name.